Wajeeh-Haider/mern-authentication/README.md

 In this project you will
-learn that how to make complete authentication system with email verification and JWT Auth Token.
+learn that how to make complete authentication system with email verification and JWT Access and Refresh Token.
 Add redux to make our site more secure and also persist our state on refresh.
+You will know how to integrate pusher in our app to make mongoDb realtime.